History of Iceland: Home rule and sovereignty

-In 1874, a thousand years after the first acknowledged settlement, Denmark granted Iceland a constitution and home rule, which again was expanded in 1904.
+In 1874, a thousand years after the first acknowledged settlement, Denmark granted Iceland a constitution and limited home rule over domestic matters, which was expanded in 1904.
 The constitution was revised in 1903, and a minister for Icelandic affairs, residing in Reykjavík, was made responsible to the Althing, the first of whom was Hannes Hafstein.

-The Danish–Icelandic Act of Union, an agreement signed by Iceland and Denmark on 1 December 1918, recognized Iceland as a fully sovereign state—the Kingdom of Iceland—joined with Denmark in a personal union with the Danish king.
+Iceland and Denmark signed the Danish–Icelandic Act of Union on 1 December 1918, recognizing the Kingdom of Iceland as a fully sovereign state joined with Denmark in a personal union with the Danish king.
 Iceland established its own flag.
 Denmark was to represent its foreign affairs and defense interests.
 Iceland had no military or naval forces, and Denmark was to give notice to other countries that it was permanently neutral.
 The act would be up for revision in 1940 and could be revoked three years later if agreement was not reached.
 By the 1930s the consensus in Iceland was to seek complete independence by 1944 at the latest.